requirejs/text/README.md

 # text

-An AMD loader plugin, known to work in RequireJS, but should work in other AMD loaders that support the same loader plugin API.
+An AMD loader plugin for loading text resources.

+Known to work in RequireJS, but should work in other AMD loaders that support the same loader plugin API.

 ## Docs